Seco de Res Peruano // Peruvian Cilantro Beef Stew

-When asked my favorite dish in Peru, without hesitation, I explain that there are favorites in each region, but that Seco is indeed my favorite Criolla dish.
+I am often asked what my favorite meal is here in Peru.
+Without hesitation, I explain that while I have favorites from each region, Seco de Res is my favorite Criolla dish.

 This is such a flavorful dish due to the beef being marinated in dark beer and then stewed in a cilantro sauce.
 The accompanying side dishes can be chosen to fit your craving.
-Some eat this with regular potatoes, some with sweet potatoes.
+Some eat this with regular potatoes, some with boiled & peeled sweet potatoes.
 Sometimes this is served with boiled yucca or even Peruvian beans.
+The rice can either be white or brown rice.
+Arroz con choclo is another delicious option as well!
 I am not sure that I have a favorite, it just depends on my mood and craving.

 - 2 pounds of stew meat, cubed